poidasmith/scratch/README.md

 Currently Binson is smaller than JSON encoding for all practical encoding cases and significantly faster to encode/decode.

+A reference implementation can be found under the org.boris.binson folder in this repository.

 ## Types

 - object: tag, length (number of pairs), length pairs (string, value)